 Tadashi Kawamata

-Kawamata's work frequently addresses themes of community, impermanence, and the tension between natural and built environments.
-His installations invite viewers to engage with space in new ways, highlighting the transient nature of architecture and its impact on daily life.
+His sculptural works and installations invite viewers to engage with space in new ways, highlighting the transient nature of architecture and its impact on daily life.
 Notable projects include his "Chaises suspendues" at the Centre Pompidou in Paris and his "Tree Huts" series, which has been exhibited in various cities around the world, including New York and Tokyo.

 SELECTED SOLO EXHIBITIONS